 Rocket League and Hitboxes... a better love story than Twilight.
 It's pretty important that you at least know the basics of every car body type in order to rank up in the Battle Arena and get those sweet rewards at the end of each season.

 Each type has its own unique advantages and disadvantages, individual stats, and related cars.
 In this series, we break down each hitbox, look at their characteristics, and the cars available for them.
 This time, we take a look at the Dominus Hitbox.
 It's time to dive in...

 Hitboxes in Rocket League are an interesting phenomenon.
 Prior to the Anniversary Update, or Patch v1.35, each vehicle had its own properties.
 To better balance Rocket League, Psyonix decided to introduce six specific hitboxes that all new cars had to fit into.
-We've already taken a look at the Octane Hitbox, and with Season 3 featuring the Tyranno, it's time to dive into the Dominus Hitbox!
+We've already taken a look at the Octane Hitbox, and with Dominus being incredibly popular as well, it's about time to dive into this Hitbox!